Disclaimers are in Part 1

 "Well, for once, she believed in me, which apparently you don't," Isabelle said sullenly.
 "I would have let them have their way with me, if she hadn't popped up and told me to fight."

-"Nice theory, Dr. Freud."
-Mitch's condescending tone irritated Isabelle no end.
+"Nice theory, Ms. Freud."
+Lilli's condescending tone irritated Isabelle no end.
 "But a couple of things are wrong with that.
 One, Xena was there before that.
 Two, that doesn't explain why I suddenly knew how to fight.
 Well, nothing really explains that, I guess," she amended quietly.

 There was an uncomfortable silence.
-Presently Mitch said, "Isabelle, love, I still think you should go see a therapist.
+Presently Lilli said, "Isabelle, you know I love you to bits, but I still think you should go see a therapist.
 It's really no biggie these days, a lot of people-"

 "I said no!
 I'm not mad, and I'm not seeing a shrink, forget it!"